microsoft/ConvertToSARIF/docs/DeveloperDocumentation.md

 In order to test the module and have it running you have to publish it using `dotnet publish`.
 Go to the folder for `ConvertToSARIF.csproj` and publish it.

 ## Import the module
-After you have published the module you can immport it from the directory it should be under `bin\Debug\netstandard2.0\publish`.
+After you have published the module you can import it from the directory it should be under `bin\Debug\netstandard2.0\publish`.
 The command to import it is:

 `Import-Module bin\Debug\netstandard2.0\publish\ConvertToSARIF`